ccamel/awesome-ccamel/README.md

 - [fsbolero/Bolero](https://github.com/fsbolero/Bolero) - Bolero brings Blazor to F# developers with an easy to use Model-View-Update architecture, HTML combinators, hot reloaded templates, type-safe endpoints, advanced routing and remoting capabilities, and more.
 - [trustbit/Contexture](https://github.com/trustbit/Contexture) - Wizard for the Bounded-Context-Canvas

+## GLSL

+- [s0xDk/ghostty-blackhole](https://github.com/s0xDk/ghostty-blackhole) - Ghostty Blackhole puts a real, ray-traced black hole inside your terminal.
+It grows as Claude Code's context window fills up, live.
+A fresh session is a quiet hole in the corner.
+A full one swallows half your screen.
+You'll always see /compact coming.

 ## Gleam